abbasi-danish/YumJunction/recipe-page/README.md

     "directions": "1.
 Preheat the oven to 180C.
 2. Mix all the ingredients together.
 3. Pour the batter into a cake tin.
 4. Bake for 30 minutes."
 }
  4. Cooking Mode which is available on every recipe page (that are not user added) which gives users an enhanced view on cooking each recipe

+ 5. **Microsoft Azure Alert Rules:** We have the following rules setup on Azure:

+    - Cost alert: If the allocated cost is exceeded then Azure will send out an alert
+    - Database updated: If our SQL database is updated then Azure will also send out an alert
+    - Activity Monitor Alert: Any activity is logged and will be sent out as an alert.
+For example, if the application is deployed that will also be sent out as an alert.

 # Accessing Recipe Pages: